 Shop around for a courier service – Your courier service is an integral part of your business so shop around to find the best fit for you.
 It’s going to get busy from here on in so having reliable nationwide, or overseas delivery is a must.
 Ask your network for advice on who they find best.
 An Post shouldn’t be overlooked here, they have some great options for small businesses and have their own click and collect service too.

-Be ready now – People are shopping early for Christmas so be ready now.
-It’s likely there will be no peak so don’t be waiting for one.
-What are you waiting for?
+Be ready now – What are you waiting for?
 Get online now and start capitalising on those sales.

 Don’t stress about SEO, use your social media – you're not going to improve your SEO now so concentrate on what you can improve.
 If you need to get the word out about your new website, why not get your followers on social media to spread the word for you?
 Run a small competition (within the competition guidelines of each platform) to get your post spread far and wide.
 If you are on Twitter why not tweet it out and ask for retweets?

-You don’t need to compete with Black Friday – be innovative.
-Can’t afford to compete with Black Friday or Cyber Monday?
+You don’t need to compete with January sales – be innovative.
+Can’t afford to compete in the January sales?
 Then don’t!
-If you can do an offer, why not run it over a few days before hand?
-Or partner with a charity for the day and give back on every sale you make.
-Be honest with you customers and let them know why you can’t compete with Black Friday offers – there are a lot less people penny pinching this year so offer them great customer service in place of the €20 - €30 they would be saving by purchasing on Amazon.
+Be honest with you customers and let them know why you can’t compete with January sales offers – there are a lot less people penny pinching this year so offer them great customer service in place of the €20 - €30 they would be saving by purchasing on Amazon.